JBunk/ROS2_reader/README.md

 *note: Comments in the code-examples are in english.
 The reader is written in Dutch.*

 The reader explaines the use of the C++-library [ROS 2](https://www.ros.org/). the [official ROS 2 tutorials and code-examples](https://docs.ros.org/en/foxy/) are complex and often do not offer complete explainations.
 Leaving 'black magic" in code examples which haltens new users to quickly start coding themselfes with ROS 2.
 The reader lifts the curtain and shows that the magic is just C++ and a usefull library.
 The reader also contains practicum exercises to guide the reader trough the chapters.

+Questions about the use of the reader?
+I'm happy to help: [Linkedin](https://www.linkedin.com/in/jorn-bunk-ab1aab16a/)

 ## License reader
 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]